jverzani/SpecialPolynomials.jl/docs/src/examples.md

 There are other criteria for fitting that can be used.

-least squares...
-series...

-XXXX

 If there are a lot of points, it is common  to  fit with a  lower  degree polynomial.
 This won't  be an interpolating polynomial, in general.
 The criteria  used to select the polynomial is  typically least squares (weighted least squares is also available).
-Adding a value for the degree, illustrates:
+Fitting  ini the standard basis, a  degree  is specified, as follows:

 ```jldoctest example
 julia> xs, ys =  [1,2,3,4], [2.0,3,1,4]